-The small flat we had in Playa del Carmen was just what we needed.
-The beach nearby wasn’t too busy, we had a couple of good restaurants not too far, and we could reach the town centre by foot (20-minute walk).
+The small flat we had in Playa del Carmen* was just what we needed.
+The beach nearby wasn’t too busy, we had a couple of good restaurants not too far, and we could reach the town centre on foot (20-minute walk).
 We appreciated staying in a quiet area where there weren’t many tourists around.

 We loved the originality of our room in Tulum, but we regretted how hot it got at night.
 A bit further away from the tourist area but still near the beach, the look and the atmosphere were perfect.
 It’s not available on Airbnb anymore.

 If you’re looking for a less touristy place with some character not too far from Tulum, have a look in the direction of Macario Gomez (on the road that goes to Coba).
-A jungle experience may seduce you for the tranquillity (well, if you don’t mind the chickens!).
+The jungle experience* seduced us with its tranquillity (if you don’t mind the chickens!).
 You’ll need to drive a bit, but it will be a lot more authentic.
 Check out the Lumapi eco-lodge* for example; it’s managed sustainably by a Spanish family.

 Where did you stay in Playa del Carmen or Tulum?
 Resort / Hotel / Airbnb?
 Share your experience in the comments below!